 The fourth bomb fell in soft ground in St. Hilda’s School garden, Lowther Street, causing an 8ft x 4ft (2.4 x 1.2m) crater, demolishing a garden wall, and damage to windows in surrounding properties.

-There was more extensive damage from the fifth bomb which directly hit outbuildings to the rear of No.1 Dudley Street.
+There was more extensive damage from the fifth bomb which directly hit outbuildings of No.32 Brownlow Street, which were at the side of No.1 Dudley Street with a back lane between the two properties.
 The outbuildings were completely destroyed and the end walls of the property badly damaged.
 Tragically the damage was not just to the building.
 Three of the five occupants at No.32 Brownlow Street – which backs onto No.1 Dudley Street – were injured.
 As the bombs fell, the Bond family at No.32 made their way to the ground floor, but, unfortunately, Mr Harold Bond, a 53 year old grocer and head of the family, was on the bottom step of the stairs when the front door was blow in and hit him.
-He ‘sustained serious abdominal injuries’ and subsequently died later that day.
+He ‘sustained serious abdominal injuries’ and subsequently died three days later on 19th January 1941, in Hospital, of pneumonia while recovering from an operation on his liver, as a result of his injury from the raid.
 Harold’s wife, escaped injury according to The Yorkshire Post, other than shock, but Clara and Audrey, two of the three Bond daughters, sustained cuts to their heads.

 A further direct hit occurred with the sixth bomb.
 This time it only killed livestock at piggeries behind No.57 Eldon Street.
 ‘7 pigs were killed outright’, most being ‘blown to pieces’ and two others injured and subsequently destroyed.
 According to The Yorkshire Post, a horse in a stable nearby was unharmed, even though its stable’s walls and roof were demolished by the explosion.